ADGA SUPERIOR GENETICS PROGRAM

 Elsie and Clara will also get an SG award because if you ordered the second column of 1:2 rankings, they would be in the top three (15%), along with Brownie.

-Molly might have a chance to earn SG in 2014 when more information is available and her rankings may go up based on new information on her, or on her relatives from being on DHIR or from additional appraisal information.
+Molly might have a chance to earn SG next time when more information is available and her rankings may go up based on new information on her, or on her relatives from being on DHIR or from additional appraisal information.

 Q – What are the cutoff rankings for all breeds?

 A – As animals earn PTI’s, and genetic evaluations are released, the cutoff values will change over time.
 But remember, that once earned, the SG stays even if the PTI falls below the current cutoffs.
-As of December 5, 2016, the cutoffs are:
+As of November 2020, the cutoffs (rounded to two significant figures) are:

 |Doe 2:1||Doe 1:2||Buck 2:1||Buck 1:2|